 Prazosin is a nonselective alpha-adrenergic antagonist (alpha-blocker) used in the therapy of hypertension.
 Prazosin is associated with a low rate of transient serum aminotransferase elevations and has not been clearly linked to clinically apparent acute liver injury.

 Prazosin has been associated with a low rate of serum aminotransferase elevations that in controlled trials was no higher than with placebo therapy.
 These elevations were transient and did not require dose modification.
-There have been no instances of clinically apparent acute liver injury attributed to prazosin in the published literature and current product labelling does not mention hepatic injury.
-As a group, the alpha-adrenergic blockers have not been linked to instances of clinically apparent liver injury.
-Thus, acute symptomatic liver injury due to prazosin must be exceedingly rare if it occurs at all.
+No instances of clinically apparent acute liver injury due to prazosin have been published in the literature, but reports of cholestatic hepatitis have been received by the sponsor.
+Among the alpha adrenergic receptor antagonists, the most frequently implicated agent in causing liver injury has been alfuzosin with only single, and not well documented cases linked to other alpha blockers.
+Thus, acute symptomatic liver injury due to prazosin is quite rare, and severe hepatotoxicity must be exceeding rare, if it occurs at all.

 Mechanism of Injury

 The cause of the minor serum aminotransferase elevations associated with prazosin is not known.
 Prazosin is extensively metabolized by the liver and generation of a mildly toxic intermediate is a possible explanation.